Our Portable Diesel Heater setup and review

 Alternative heating options

-There isn’t too many other options for heating when you can camp.
-You can use a reverse cycle air conditioner (but you need 240V power unless you have a crazy power setup), or a normal fan heater (you’ll definitely need 240V power), or a gas heater (expensive to purchase and install, and they use a lot of gas).
+You can use a reverse cycle camping air conditioner (but you need 240V power unless you have a crazy power setup), or a normal fan heater (you’ll definitely need 240V power), or a gas heater (expensive to purchase and install, and they use a lot of gas).

 Electric blankets are a pretty good option too, as are hot water bottles.
 There really isn’t much else to compete with the diesel heaters though, which is why they’ve become so popular.